szensk/wul/readme.md

 wul
 ========
 Another **w**orthless **u**nnecessary **l**anguage developed as a learning exercise.
 The simple syntax is borrowed from Lisp but the language isn't exactly a lisp.
 Notably, influenced by Lua, functions may return multiple values and values have a metatype which define their interaction with standard operators.
 Function parity is flexible.
-Given too few values, it is equivalent to passing nil to all the remaining arguments.
-Given too many values, they become accessible via a list named `...`.
-Named parameters are also supported (e.g. `(add y: 6 x: 5)` and `(add 5 6)` are equivalent).
+Too few values is equivalent to passing nil to all the remaining arguments.
+Arguments not included as a formal parameter of the function become accessible via a list named `$args`.
+Variable arguments are supported with `...`.
+Named parameters are also supported: `(add y: 6 x: 5)` and `(add 5 6)` are equivalent.

 Types
 ======